GenericName1911/SC2FLA-FOSS-Edition/README.md

 The Original [SC2FLA](https://github.com/sc-workshop/SC) which was released by [Daniil](https://github.com/daniil-sv) and [Fred](https://github.com/pavidloq) is now **closed-source** and has been rewritten by Daniil in a faster language with more features.

+For any errors, feedback, or help, feel free to message me anytime on discord.
+UID: @generic_name_1911

 ## Features

 This FOSS edition builds on Daniil's last public SC2FLA version.
 It adds **basic compatibility with newer SC formats** and offers **extended support** for SC2FLA.
 It **does not** have advanced features from the paid version, but it is a usable solution for those needing basic conversion capabilities.
 It supports: